BZoennchen/supercollider-book/_sources/chapters/supercollider/pattern/4-events.md

 ## Custom Instrument

-Of course, we can use our own ``SynthDef``, i.e., a custom instrument.
+Of course, we can use our own [SynthDef](https://doc.sccode.org/Classes/SynthDef.html), i.e., a custom instrument.
-To utilize all the excellent predefined parameters, our ``SynthDef`` has to use the correct arguments, and we have to name them as intended.
+To utilize all the excellent predefined parameters, our [SynthDef](https://doc.sccode.org/Classes/SynthDef.html) has to use the correct arguments, and we have to name them as intended.

 ```isc
 (